Kronk's New Groove

-Kronk's New Groove (also known as The Emperor's New Groove 2: Kronk's New Groove) is a 2005 American animated direct-to-video musical comedy film animated by Toon City Animation and released by Walt Disney Home Entertainment through the Walt Disney Pictures banner on December 13, 2005.

-The film is the sequel and spin-off to the 2000 animated film The Emperor's New Groove, and features reprises of the roles of David Spade, John Goodman, Eartha Kitt, Patrick Warburton and Wendie Malick from the first film, with new voices by John Mahoney and Tracey Ullman.
+Kronk's New Groove (also known as The Emperor's New Groove 2: Kronk's New Groove) is a 2005 American animated direct-to-video musical comedy film produced by Walt Disney Pictures and Disneytoon Studios.
+It is the sequel and spin-off to The Emperor's New Groove (2000), with David Spade, John Goodman, Eartha Kitt, Patrick Warburton and Wendie Malick returning from the first film, with John Mahoney and Tracey Ullman joining the voice cast.

+The film was directed by Elliot M. Bour and Saul Andrew Blinkoff and released by Walt Disney Home Entertainment on December 13, 2005.
 It was also the last film to feature the voice of John Fiedler, who died six months before it was released.
+An animated television series, The Emperor's New School, aired on the Disney Channel from 2006 to 2008.